Updated: Apr 21, 2021

 Since 1970, Earth Day has promoted environmental protection every year around the first day of spring, also known as the vernal equinox.

 One of the largest of the original Earth Day gatherings on April 22, 1970, was held in Washington, DC, and hosted 10,000 attendees at the Washington Monument.
 Another large gathering was in New York City, and it was so large that a portion of Fifth Avenue was blocked off for the crowd.
 Across the nation, about 20 million people participated, many at schools, colleges, and universities.
 At the time, increasing awareness and concern among Americans about conservation and protection from pollution and harmful chemicals were on the rise.

 In the late 1960s, Earth Day founder Gaylord Nelson, a U.S. Senator and prominent environmentalist, and originally envisioned a day to earmark for a national celebration of protecting our planet’s environment from harmful pollution and chemicals.
 What started out as an environmental teach-in, designed to reach school students with a message of making more earth-friendly consumer choices, has evolved and expanded into a global movement today.

-While every year’s Earth Day theme is different, an ongoing consideration remains how to manage and recycle consumer waste.
+While every year’s Earth Day theme is different, and ongoing consideration remains on how to manage and recycle consumer waste.
 Over the years, efforts have been highlighted to retrieve plastic bags accumulating in the oceans, and promote recycling and the use of recycled materials in manufacturing and more.